 Under the BNC Underwriting Guidelines, BNC reviews the loan applicant's sources of income (except under the stated income programs), calculates the amount of income from all such sources indicated on the loan application or similar documentation, reviews the credit history of the applicant and calculates the debt-to-income ratio to determine the applicant's ability to repay the loan, and reviews the mortgaged property for compliance with the BNC Underwriting Guidelines.
-The BNC Underwriting Guidelines are applied in accordance with a procedure that generally requires (1) an appraisal of the mortgaged property that conforms generally to Fannie Mae and Freddie Mac standards and (2) a review of the appraisal, which review may be conducted by a BNC staff appraiser or representative and, depending upon the original principal balance and loan-to-value ratio of the mortgaged property, may include a review of the original appraisal or a drive-by review appraisal of the mortgaged property.
+The BNC Underwriting Guidelines are applied in accordance with a procedure that generally requires (1) an appraisal of the mortgaged property that conforms generally to Fannie Mae and Freddie Mac standards and (2) a review of the appraisal, which review may be conducted by a BNC staff appraiser or representative and, depending upon the original principal balance and loan-to-value ratio of the mortgaged property.
 The BNC Underwriting Guidelines generally permit single family loans with loan-to-value ratios at origination of up to 100% for the highest credit grading category (90% under the stated income programs), depending on the creditworthiness of the borrower and, in some cases, the type and use of the property and the debt-to-income ratio.
 Under the BNC Underwriting Guidelines, the maximum combined loan-to-value ratio for purchase money mortgage loans may differ from those applicable to refinancings.